NICHD-BSPC/thongdee-2025/README.md

 Rscript -e "rmarkdown::render('cds-shrink.Rmd')"
 ```

-The output will be an HTML file named after the RMarkdown file (here,
+The output will be an HTML file named after the respective RMarkdown file
-`workflows/rilseq-2016/downstream-log-noCL/summary.html` and
+(here, `workflows/rilseq-2016/downstream-log-noCL/summary.html` and
-`workflows/rilseq-2016/downstream-log-noCL/cds-shrink.html` ).
+`workflows/rilseq-2016/downstream-log-noCL/cds-shrink.html`).
+These will also
+create Excel files with the summarized RIL-seq results.